 Their Fitbit account grows with them.
 The Fitbit app experience will change when your child turns the applicable age of consent in their country (age 13 in the U.S.).
-They will have access to the full functionality of the Fitbit app, including access to previously unavailable health and fitness data such as calories, female health tracking, and body fat measurements.
+They will have access to the full functionality of the Fitbit app, including access to previously unavailable health and fitness data such as calories, female health tracking, weight, and body fat measurements.
 They will also no longer need parental approval for social features within the app.

 Two words: parental controls.
 Read on for the full details.

 You’ll be able to set up a Fitbit family account right from your existing Fitbit account (if you don’t already have a personal account, you’ll be asked to create one).
 Once you’ve added your family members and created your child’s account, you’ll be able to toggle between “parent view” and “kid view” on your phone by re-entering your password.

 Parent view gives you control over whom your kid interacts with and insight into their day.
 Check their activity, sleep, and progress and approve their connections at any time via the Fitbit app.